Sud0nim/Acronim/README.md

 # Acronim
-Some simple procs for messing around with words
+Some simple procs for messing around with words.

+These are especially useless for real-life use, but were a fun way to learn more about Nim